Harkirat47/studentProjectCSP1/_posts/2023-10-16-Induvidual-Review_IPYNB_2_.md

 # Collaberation

-I was backend in my group and I did most of the work on it while my friends were
+I was backend in my group and I did most of the work on it while my friends were doing the frontent

+## Things to do better next time

+    Assign more work for other people to do backend

+    Have the work more outsourced

+Admitting mistakes is a crucial part of the Agile methodology, and it's a step towards improvement.
+Recognizing that you took on too much work within the Agile framework is a valuable realization.
+In Agile, collaboration and delegation are key principles, ensuring that responsibilities are shared and distributed among the team members.
+To improve, you can refocus on the core principles of Agile, such as transparency, communication, and teamwork.
+Learn from your experience and strive to involve your team more effectively, allowing for shared ownership and responsibilities in future projects.
+This adjustment can lead to a more balanced workload and better outcomes in the spirit of Agile's iterative and collaborative approach.